watem-sedem/watem-sedem/docs/watem-sedem.rst

 .. note::
     The R-factor can also be defined with other temporal resolutions.
-    For computing WaTEM/SEDEM on a resolution of month, the value :math:`R` can be defined by the mean of each value for each month over a number of years (mean fo all january values over 10 years).
-In this case the unit would be :math:`\frac{\text{J.mm}}{\text{m}^2.\text{h.month}}`
+    For computing WaTEM/SEDEM on a monthly resolution, the value :math:`R` can be defined by the mean of each value for each month over a number of years (mean fo all january values over 10 years).
+In this case the unit is :math:`\frac{\text{J.mm}}{\text{m}^2.\text{h.month}}`

 .. _kfactor: